-While no one wants to anticipate failure, it's important that your business is ready to handle these crises should they ever occur.
-To effectively deal with business crises your team will need to know what a crisis is, the different types, and how to resolve them.
+While no one wants to anticipate failure, it's important that your business is ready to handle crises should they ever occur.
+To effectively deal with business crises, your team will need to know what a crisis is, the different types, and how to resolve them.

 A business crisis occurs when an unexpected problem puts the stability of a company or organization at risk.
 These dilemmas can either originate internally or they can be brought on by external influences.
 The problem affecting the business escalates to the point where it's out of the company's control and they can't resolve it.
 If left unaddressed, this issue may permanently damage the business or cause it to fail.